Ant Care & Keeping, Ant Facts & Stories

 • Taiwan and the Philippines

-• Japan (only the southern islands.
-Okinawa and the Ogasawara group, where some populations may have arrived by trade)
+• Japan, but only the southern islands (Okinawa and the Ogasawara group, and even there some populations probably arrived via trade)

-They live in tropical and subtropical lowland forest, plantations, and open soil at the edges of villages.
-They are completely absent from Europe in the wild, which is one reason keeping a colony at home is regulated as an exotic species in some EU countries.
-Always check local rules before buying.
+Habitat is tropical and subtropical lowland forest, plantations, and open soil at the edges of villages.
+They’re completely absent from Europe in the wild, which is one reason a few EU countries treat them as a regulated exotic.
+Check your country’s rules before you order across borders.

 The most extreme polymorphism in the ant world